 Discharge of Contract

 The meaning of Contract according to the Indian Contract Act is an agreement between two parties on acceptance of an offer from one party to the other.
 A contract is enforceable by law.
-The main ingredient of a contract is the mutual promise between two parties to perform an act as decided in the agreement.
+The main ingredient of contract law is the mutual promise between two parties to perform an act as decided in the agreement.
 In a contract, the promises which are made by both parties in an agreement are bound for the parties to follow.

 This Story also Contains